ddc-java/ddc-day-book/content/formatting.md

 ## Abbreviations

-All but the most widely known abbreviations (e.g. HTML) should be defined _on first use,_ with the definition in italics; this definition should only appear once in the module, unless the module includes a glossary.
+All but the most widely known abbreviations (e.g., HTML) should be defined _on first use,_ with the definition in italics; this definition should only appear once in the module, unless the module includes a glossary.
 In addition, a Markdown abbreviation should be defined, in every page that uses the abbreviation, to associate the definition (as tooltip text) with the abbreviation.
 The abbreviation syntax supported by the kramdown parser is

 ```text
 *[abbreviation]: definition